 Individual therapy: Individual therapy occurs three times per week.
 Each client meets with her assigned primary therapist in a one-on-one setting, which provides an excellent forum to assess progress and to discuss setbacks and successes that have occurred during treatment.

-Family therapy: Each client’s family members are invited to participate in family therapy sessions while their loved one is receiving treatment.
+Family therapy: Each client’s family members are invited to participate in family therapy sessions while their loved one is receiving rehab.
 This treatment method, which is offered once per week unless otherwise indicated, is designed to heal emotional wounds and promote unity among our clients and their primary support networks.

 Group therapy: Offered up to five times per day, group therapy is a key component of treatment at Montecatini.
 Led by therapists, registered dietitians, nurses, patient assistants, yoga instructors, and art therapists, group therapy covers a wide range of topics that can further the recovery process and provides an optimal setting for clients to gain support and encouragement from staff members and other clients.
 Groups that may be incorporated into a client’s treatment plan as she works towards recovering from an eating disorder and co-occurring depression may include the following: